lucyschrader/Blastochor/README.md

 `allows_download`: Set to `true` to only return object records that include downloadable images, `false` to only return records that don't.
 Default is `null`

 `keyword_fields`: Fieldnames for extra filters on your search.
-Separate with `, `
+Separate with `|`

 `keyword_values`: Values for extra filters.
 Ensure you have the same number of terms as `keyword_fields` and they're in the right order.
-Separate with `, `
+Separate with `|`

 ## Mapping
-Mapping files are YAML (.yaml) files that name the CSVs that should be created, triggers for harvesting additional records, and lines of rules with the export-side fields in each file.
+Mapping files are YAML (`.yaml`) files that name the CSVs that should be created, triggers for harvesting additional records, and lines of rules with the export-side fields in each file.
 Each rule then includes the API source field used and the transformation rules applied.

-Each output file is a list item containing a dictionary of options.

-`label` is what the app uses to generate output files and ensure they're applying the right rules to the right records.
+`label` is what the app uses to generate output files' names and ensure it's applying the right rules to the right records.

-`reference_column` adds a column to the start of the CSV using the provided title, leaving a place for non-core files to reference the core file in each row.
+`reference_column` adds a column to the start of the CSV using the provided fieldname, providing a place for non-core files to reference the core file in each row.

-`primary_endpoint` is the endpoint (eg object, agent, taxon) this file will mainly use.
+`primary_endpoint` is the endpoint (eg `object`, `agent`, `taxon`) this file will mainly use.
 Other endpoints can be specified in certain processing functions.

-`explode` sets a field with a list value where each child is written out separately, such as when you want a new row for every image attached to an object record.
+`explode` sets a field containing list value where each child is written out separately, such as when you want a new row for every image attached to an object record.

 `reduce` cuts down the record's data to just the specified section, for example the list of images under `hasRepresentation`.
 This makes it easier to then navigate to subfields.
 The script expects the reduced data to be a list.